DavidT3/DAXA/paper/paper.md

 enable the maximum use of existing X-ray archives, to traverse the X-ray desert and ensure that we are fully prepared for future X-ray telescopes such as _Athena_ [@athena] and _Lynx_ [@lynx].
 Having easy access to the whole X-ray observation history of an object can provide valuable astrophysical context at little extra cost.

+![A flowchart giving a brief overview of the [Daxa]{.smallcaps} workflow.
+We indicate the different ways that [Daxa]{.smallcaps} can be used to access, process, and use archival X-ray data. \label{fig:flowchart}](figures/daxa_paper_flowchart.pdf)

+As such, X-ray data should be made as accessible as possible, both for X-ray experts and non-specialists who may face barriers to entry; X-ray data can be particularly intimidating to those astronomers who have not used it before, though their research may benefit from a high-energy view.
+Difficulty of use undermines the open-source nature of X-ray astronomy data, which organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to build.
+This may limit the reach and scientific impact of X-ray telescopes; we should seek to maximise the user of X-ray data, both to support X-ray astronomy through the `X-ray desert', and to persuade funding bodies of the great need for further X-ray telescopes.

+We build on ESA and HEASARC's success and make the data more accessible by providing a normalised interface to different backend software packages and datasets, allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.
+Through [Daxa]{.smallcaps}, most X-ray observatory archives are accessible through a single unified interface available in a programming language that is ubiquitous in astronomy (Python); locally searching for data relevant to a particular sample gives us the opportunity to better record and share the exact search parameters, through a Jupyter notebook for instance.

 [^*]: turne540@msu.edu